zimolab/zipapp-creator/README.md

 # zipapp-creator

-A simple tool to create a zipapp for your Python project.
+A simple tool to help you create a zipapp for your Python project with its dependencies.
+The output zipapp can be self-extracting, which allows you package c-extensions within it.

 ## Features